EmpowerPlastic/empowerchain/docs/testnet/build-challenges.md

 A high level description of how Proof of Existence works can be found here: [Proof of Existence: High level overview](../core-modules/proof-of-existence/high-level-overview.md)

+## Automate reference docs for Marketplace contract
+Get full reference documentation for the marketplace into the docs using some kind of automation that will generate the docs from the contract code.

+It should be possible to do this for all contracts, but we start with the marketplace contract.

+It should show all messages, variables, etc. and extract comments from the code to show as documentation.

+If brand-new developer tooling needs to be built for the extraction/generation, we might be inclined to give a separate grant as well.

 ## EmpowerChain-specific Governance UI
 Create an EmpowerChain branded governance UI/app that shows EmpowerChain's group-based governance structure in an easy-to-understand and transparent way.